 Alternative.
 Another museum worth visiting is the Pushkin Museum of Fine Arts, Russia’s second most important museum dedicated to European art, only surpassed by the St. Petersburg Hermitage.

-From Tretyakov Galleries you can walk to the Cathedral Temple of the Christ Savior (the Redeemer) of the Patriarch of Moscow.
+From Tretyakov Gallery you can walk to the Cathedral Temple of the Christ Saviour (the Redeemer) of the Patriarch of Moscow.
 Located in the center of the city, it is the highest Orthodox Church in the world.

 - Duration: it can be visited in about 30 minutes.

 - More information: The Cathedral of Christ the Saviour of Moscow: you will not believe its story